 Here’s an example of the body naturally over-reacting to trauma from my recent history.
 Two weeks ago, I fell from my bike onto my back and head.
 It was totally a result of my own stupidity – I’d strapped a box on my rear rack that over-balanced the bike.
 I won’t go into details, but I fell and was alright immediately afterwards.
 However, the day after, I began to have lower back spasm, and intense pain, making it difficult to even turn over in bed, much less put on socks.
 I reasoned (I hoped!) that I had no serious injury, but my back was splinting, telling me, “don’t you move, don’t you fucking move!”
 Because of my long experience with directing my muscles to lengthen and opening myself out of retractive habits, I was able to work on inhibiting the spasms and splinting, and I’m pretty much back to normal.
 I just returned from a rollerski, which went fine (except I was really afraid of falling, which is a regular part of the sport).

-At any rate, I find this to be an example of the body’s reflex, but inappropriate response in injury, much like excessive inflammation could be in the case of minor injury or overuse.
+At any rate, I find this to be an example of the body’s reflex, but sometimes inappropriate, response in injury, much like excessive inflammation could be in the case of minor injury or overuse.
 In that case, perhaps icing is a good idea.